All Products

 Important

-When you cancel a database backup, your backup data is deleted and cannot be recovered.
-You must evaluate the impact before you proceed.
+When you cancel a database backup, your backup data is permanently deleted and cannot be recovered.
+Evaluate the impact of this action before you proceed.

 1. Delete the backup plan.